TheAsouka/cryptomon_CLI/README.md

 # Usage
 You only have to have python3 on your computer and run the script.
 This script use pre-installed python3 libraries only.

+cryptomon_CLI.py [-h] [-n NUMBER] [-f [FILE]]

+optional arguments:
+  -h, --help            show this help message and exit
+  -n NUMBER, --number NUMBER
+                        Number of currencies to display in the main board
+  -f [FILE], --file [FILE]
+                        Your portfolio file, formatted like the portfolio file example.